What is Stalking?

 This includes things like deciding who you can call when you need help, changing your daily routine, arranging for a place to stay and using the buddy system.
 The Health & Wellness Advocate or UW Police Department Crime Victim Advocate can help you create a safety plan.

 When the stalker follows you or contacts you, write down the time, date and place.
 Keep e-mails, phone messages, texts, letters or notes.
 Photograph anything of yours the stalker damages and any injuries the stalker causes.
 Ask witnesses to write down what they saw.

 Report to the police

 If you decide to report to the police, you can call the UW Police Department and the police officer will meet you in a location of your choice.
-You can also contact SARIS to review your reporting options.
-It is your decision to file a report.
+You can also contact the Health & Wellness Advocate to review your reporting options.
+It is your decision whether or not you want to file.
 The stalker may have broken other laws by doing things like assaulting you or stealing or destroying your property.
 However, if you decide to file a report, it would be advantageous to your case to do this as soon as possible.

 Seek supportive counseling

 You may want help dealing with the anxiety, fear or other feelings the stalking has caused.
 The Counseling Center and Hall Health Mental Health are resources on campus.
 SARIS can also provide referrals to off-campus community services.